josephwright/josephwright.github.io/_posts/2010-12-27-installing-achemso-and-siunitx.md

 One thing to do if you update your TeX system is to check any locally-installed files you might have (see the next section for more about local installation).
 These will be in `~/texmf` on Linux, `~/Library/texmf` on a Mac and (probably) `%USERPROFILE%\texmf` on Windows.
 One problem I see from time to time is that users of `achemso` have installed some of the BibTeX styles locally, then update the main package and all sorts of things go wrong.
 So do check carefully on any local files: they might be outdated by a new TeX system.

-## Installing using the TDS zip files
+## Installing using the TDS `.zip` files

 The method above is fine if you are happy installing an entirely new TeX system, but if all you need is access to one of my packages then it is probably over-kill.
-For these users, I provide ready-to-install zip files on CTAN.
+For these users, I provide ready-to-install `.zip` files on CTAN.
 For `achemso`, you need [`achemso.tds.zip`](http://www.ctan.org/cgi-bin/filenameSearch.py?filename=`achemso`.tds.zip&amp;Search=Search), while for `siunitx` users you probably need

 - [`siunitx.tds.zip`](http://www.ctan.org/cgi-bin/filenameSearch.py?filename=`siunitx`.tds.zip&amp;Search=Search)
 - `expl3.tds.zip`